OctaniaDev/TD1_Octania_IW/README.md

 - Wind direction in degrees (0 to 360°).

 ## How to Use 🚀
-1. Visit our Weather Forecast Application website [here](notReadyYet).
+1. Visit our Weather Forecast Application website [here](https://octaniadev.github.io/TD1_Octania_IW/).
 2. Enter the zip code for your desired location.
 3. Select the city name in the drop-down list.
 4. You will instantly see the basic weather information on the screen.
 5. If you need advanced weather data, click on the "Advanced Options" button and select the data you want to display.
 6. You can click on a specific day to display information bigger

+## Complementary informations 💼
+You can see the model that we make [here](https://www.figma.com/file/pueuBcYPkwCor0T62J5nqv/Instant-Weather?type=design&node-id=0%3A1&mode=design&t=62IMi8W5qLAFrXNY-1).

+### Improvement that we used to do if we had more time :
+- Sounds
+- Dynamic backgrounds
+- See weather for each hours of the day
+- More animations, like clouds comming at the opening of the page

 ## Technologies Used 💻
 - HTML: For structuring the web page.